DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_overview.md

 Then, download [pvOptGUI_MacOS_10.15.zip](https://github.com/DAFoam/files/releases/download/pvOptGUI/pvOptGUI_MacOS_10.15.zip) and [Miniconda3-py38_4.10.3-MacOSX-x86_64.sh](https://repo.anaconda.com/miniconda/Miniconda3-py38_4.10.3-MacOSX-x86_64.sh).
 Put these two files in your $HOME directory.

-Now, run the following commands to install pvOptGUI:
+Now, open a terminal, copy the following block of commands and paste it to the terminal and hit enter:

 <pre>
 cd $HOME && \